 Here are some of the most common types of gum grafting:

-- Connective tissue graft– This procedure is commonly used to cover exposed roots.
-Tissue is removed painlessly from the outer layer of the palate and relocated to the site of gum recession.
+This procedure is commonly used to cover exposed roots.
+The tissue is removed painlessly from the outer layer of the palate and relocated to the site of the gum recession.

 Here are some of the major benefits associated with gum grafting: